aicsgithub/aics-file-upload-app/README.md

 ```

 For official versions of the app,
-update the package.json version of the app using the following commands:
+update the package.json version of the app using the following commands on the master branch:

 ```bash
 npm version patch